ku-fpg/paper-sunroof-tfp13/blog-tutorial/introduction.md

 **RESOLVE TODOS!**

-About nine months ago we
-[presented the idea][SunroofBlogIntro]
-to use reification of a monad
-to implement a Javascript compiler.
-The compiler made some progress and today we want to give a short introduction of how to use it.

-This post is supposed to be a quick and dirty tutorial to give you a feeling for what can be done with Sunroof and where to look to get started.
+This is supposed to be a quick and dirty tutorial to give you a feeling for what can be done with Sunroof and where to look to get started.
 If you need more detailed information look at [the sources][SunroofSource] and generate the documentation from them.